XRPLF/xrpl-dev-portal/content/paths.md

 # Technical Details #

+## Pathfinding ##

+The `rippled` API has two methods that can be used for pathfinding.
+The [`ripple_path_find` command](rippled-apis.html#ripple-path-find) gets a single response.
+The [`path_find` command](rippled-apis.html#path-find) (WebSocket only) provides a path with follow-up responses when a ledger closes or the server finds a better path.

+Finding paths is a very challenging problem that changes slightly every few seconds as new ledgers are validated, so `rippled` is not designed to find the absolute best path.
+Still, you can find several possible paths and estimate the cost of delivering a particular amount.

 ## Implied Steps ##

 By convention, the sender and the receiver are implied, rather than included explicitly in a path, even though they are the proper first and last steps.
 Sometimes the second step and second-to-last step are also implied by the issuers of the currencies to send and receive.
 More specifically: